KobaKhit/rebelzapp/DEPLOYMENT.md

 The `.do/app.yaml` file tells Digital Ocean to use our unified container instead of auto-detecting separate services.

+**Problem**: Build fails with "tsc: not found" or TypeScript errors?

+**Solution**: This was fixed in the Dockerfile - make sure you have the latest version that uses `npm ci` (not `npm ci --only=production`) to install dev dependencies needed for the build.

 #### Option B: Droplet Deployment (More Control)

 1. **Create Droplet:**